 It’s also wise to cover different directional biases or force vectors.

-What I often see in home-cooked plans is that no exercises are left off the menu.
+What I often see in home-cooked plans, however, is that no exercises are left off the menu.
 It’s a big list of every lift and angle you could think of.

 Now, there are a few things to consider with this ‘cover every possibility’ approach.